About the Collection

 Select the U.S. Congressional Serial Set from the HeinOnline welcome page to access all content in the database.
 The default landing page of the Serial Set directs users to the full list of Congress numbers available within the collection.

-Volume & Citation Quick Locator tools are provided, which enable users to simply enter a Serial Set volume number or citation to retrieve the content.
+Citation and volume lookup tools are provided, which enable users to simply enter a Serial Set volume number or citation to retrieve the content or utilize a handy drop-down.

 Searching the Metadata